 Gift Tax Return

 A gift tax return is required whenever someone makes a gift exceeding $14,000 to one person in any year (the annual exclusion), or makes a gift of a “future interest,” and is due on April 15th on the year after the gift is made.
-ATRA sets the gift tax exemption the same as the estate tax exemption, that is, $5,000,000, indexed for inflation ($5,250,000 in 2013).
+The gift tax exemption is the same as the estate tax exemption, that is, $5,490,000 in 2017.
 So if a gift is made that exceeds the annual exclusion, a return is required, but there will be no tax due unless the gift exceeds both the annual exclusion and the gift tax exemption.

 STEP UP (OR DOWN) IN BASIS